dickensc/PSL_Optimization_Examples/README.md

 `Constant` is the constant term defining the constraint.

 ## Loading Functions
-Loading functions is a directory that contains files defining Matlab functions for loading the .tsv formatted potential and contstraint files.
+loading_functions is a directory that contains files defining Matlab functions for loading the .tsv formatted potential and contstraint files.
 `load_meta_data.m` will load a meta_data.tsv file and return a table with column `Num_Variables`.
 `load_potential_file.m` will load a potential file and return a table with columns `Weight`, `Var_Index`, `Var_Coefficient`, and `Constant`.
 `load_coonstraint_file.m` will load a constraint file and return a table with columns `Var_Index`, `Var_Coefficient`, and `Constant`.